Arkansas Products Make Great Holiday Gifts

 You can rarely go wrong by giving chocolate, and fudge is about as chocolate as you can get.
 Pickles Gap Village just north of downtown Conway is famous for its coco-based confections with more than 30 different flavors.
 Don’t miss the best seller, a dark chocolate caramel with sea salt.
 In addition, you’ll find hard candies, hand-dipped chocolates, taffy, and chocolate-covered bacon, Twinkies and strawberries.

 Decorative home fragrances and bath products can be found at Panache, Aromatique Gift Gallery based in Heber Springs.
-For more information, call 800-875-3111 or visit www.aromatique.com.
-Shop online or visit the website to find an Aromatique gift shop near you.
+You can shop online or visit the website to find an Aromatique gift shop near you.

 Try a gift package of savory Petit Jean Meats.
-Hams, bacon, beef, turkey and more are available at stores throughout the state or online at www.petitjeanmeats.com.
-For more information, call 800-264-2475.
+Hams, bacon, beef, turkey and more are available at stores throughout the state.

 Throughout shops and retail stores throughout the region, shoppers can find Secrets of the South mixes for dips, soups and desserts, as well as seasonings, jellies and jams.
 The tasty company is headquartered in Gillett.
 Founded in 1993 by Alice May and Glenn Johnson, all the products are made in Arkansas County.
-You can find the Secrets of the South products at retailers throughout Arkansas and the region, but you can also order online at www.secretsofthesouth.net.
+You can find the Secrets of the South products at retailers throughout Arkansas and the region.

 We wish you all a safe and happy holiday season!